Investigation into Reported Off-Campus Incident

 Q: Will the university be able to investigate under Title IX, the Student Standards of Conduct, or other?

-A: The university has already begun its investigative process, according to California State University systemwide policy.
+A: The university began its investigative process, according to California State University systemwide policy.
 The university has been exploring potential policy violations and will be reviewing all known and confirmed information and evidence through the lens of SDSU and CSU policies.
 This process involves identifying any violations beyond the confines of Title IX, to include CSU policies related to discrimination, harassment, sexual misconduct, violence.